jeffshaver/brief.js/README.md

 The first optional argument is used if you want to delegate the event.
 This argument can be any CSS selector.
 This can be completely ignored if you don't want to delegate the event, or if you only want to use the last argument.

 The last last optional argument can be used if you want to remove the event listener after the first time that it is called.
-However, a convenience method is added for you ```.one``` so that you can avoid using this altogether.
+However, a convenience method is added for you ```.once``` so that you can avoid using this altogether.

 The magical $